SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: SWR-Bench

 The final \swrbench{} dataset consists of 500 \changeprs{} and 500 \cleanprs{}, randomly selected from manually verified and corrected PRs.
 This balanced composition is vital for robustly evaluating ACR tools, particularly their false positive rate, a common critique of existing automated review systems~\cite{gptreview,BitsAI-CR}.

-Each \swrbench{} instance provides comprehensive information for ACR tools evaluation.
-Specifically, an instance includes: (1) the complete source data of the PR (metadata, diffs, comments), (2) ground truth change-point information for \changeprs{} (including type, description, and relevant commit sha), and (3) codebase checkpoint information, allowing for the reconstruction of the full PR codebase at the relevant commit.
+Each \swrbench{} instance offers a comprehensive dataset for the evaluation of ACR tools, capturing the state of a PR right before its first manual review.
+This dataset is composed of three key components: (1) the metadata data of the PR (title, description, commits made before the first manual review), (2) ground-truth \ca{} (only for those made prior to the first manual review) information for \changeprs{}, detailing their type, description, and associated commit SHA, and (3) codebase checkpoint information, allowing for the reconstruction of the full PR codebase at the relevant commit.
 This latter feature is particularly important for agent-based ACR tools that require an interactive environment.

 Table~\ref{tab:swrbench_stats} presents the overall dataset statistics.
 We find that, on average, \changeprs{} have similar numbers of modified files and lines of code compared to \cleanprs{}.
 These similarities underscore the effectiveness of our resampling strategy (Step 3) in ensuring that \cleanprs{} are not trivially distinguishable from \changeprs{} based on such coarse-grained metrics.